 Where Flax Plants Are Grown

 Flax is grown in cooler climates throughout the world.
 Many people are familiar with Belgian Linen, where the flax is grown in Belgium.
 However, flax is grown in several other regions of Europe like the north of France and the south of the Netherlands.
-World Linen’s main source for flax fiber consist of these three countries.
+World Linen’s main source for flax fiber consists of these three countries.